 - M-Main Floor (level the Food Court is on)

-- G-Ground Floor (level the Massey (previously Blue) and Patterson (previously Green) auditoriums are on)
+- G-Ground Floor (level the Massey and Keller auditoriums and Low Learning Center are on)

-- MUNS-Munson Road Building (where all the Human Resources and Finance people are located)
+- MUNS-Munson Road Building (where all the Human Resources, the International Office, and Finance people are located)

 - MARB-Medical Arts and Research Building